SAM3-I: Segment Anything with Instructions: Introduction

+To support instruction-driven learning, we further construct \textbf{HMPL-Instruct}, a large-scale instruction-centric dataset derived from existing open-vocabulary segmentation benchmarks.
+HMPL-Instruct organizes natural-language instructions in a hierarchical semantic space, spanning concept-level prompts, explicit referring expressions, and complex reasoning-based instructions, while supporting diverse target granularities at both object and part levels.
+Moreover, the dataset also covers a wide range of instruction-target cardinalities, including \textit{one-to-one}, \textit{one-to-all}, and \textit{one-to-many} grounding scenarios, reflecting the diversity of real-world instructions.
+HMPL-Instruct is built via a human-in-the-loop pipeline that combines automatic instruction generation, agentic quality inspection, and targeted human correction, ensuring both scalability and precise visual grounding.

-Empirical experiments show that SAM3-I achieves appealing performance on both referring and reasoning segmentation, bringing robust instruction-following capability to the SAM family.
-We release SAM3-I together with lightweight fine-tuning workflows to support future research on instruction-based segmentation.
+Empirical results show that SAM3-I achieves appealing performance on both referring and reasoning segmentation, bringing robust instruction-following capability to the SAM family.
+We have released SAM3-I together with the HMPL-Instruct dataset and our in-house annotation pipeline to facilitate future research on instruction-based segmentation.
 Finally, we highlight several promising directions for further exploration.